inspircd/docs/docs/4/installation/windows.md

 ### What systems are supported by this package?

-This package can be installed on all x86-64 systems running Windows 8 or newer.
+This package can be installed on all x86-64 systems running Windows 10 April 2018 Update or newer.

 ### How do I install this package?